 Is it faired or fared?
 Here is another pair of pesky homophones that often leave writers scratching their heads.
 It’s fair to say that some fare better than others!
 Here is a quick rule of thumb:

 - Most of the time, “fared” is the correct choice.

 Let’s have a deeper look.

 “Fare” is a verb that means to “get through” or “get along.”
 It originated from the Old English verb “faran” (to travel).
 As a side note, there is a really cool website that lets you look up Old English words called old-engli.sh (for the language nerds out there!).

 - I hope you fare well will all of your upcoming work!

 - How will my pets fare without me for the weekend?

-- Although global pandemics have taken a toll on the world, many people will fare well.
+- Although the global pandemic took a toll on the world, many people fared well.